-Filters can only do so much on quench oil.
+Filters can only do so much to quench oil.
 If you use too fine a filter, the media cost and labor multiply due to the increased filter change frequency.
 If you use a coarse filter, the quench oil retains its contaminants.

-Clean quench oil has many advantages which are familiar to the heat-treating companies.
 Some of these benefits of centrifuging quench oil are listed below.

 Features and Benefits: